qtecsolution/qpos/README.md

 ## ✨ Features

-Here’s a feature list for our POS system with short descriptions:

  ### 📊 Dashboard
  - Provides an overview of sales, and key metrics and some chart.
 ### 🛒 POS (Point of Sale)